 In general, women are more afraid of “urinal noises” than men are.
 The solution is therefore to self-catheterize.
 You should note that this process is a bit risky as it puts you at the risk of contracting infections of the urinary tract, which are more prevalent in women than in men.

 From the outset, it seems that men develop paruresis more often than women do.
 However, this does not always prove to be true.
-There is actually a possibility that women develop it frequently too and fail to notice it, or that they devise ways of avoiding the situations that cause it.
+There is actually a possibility that women develop it frequently too and fail to notice it.
+Either that or that they devise ways of avoiding the situations that cause it.
 Women can at times be very creative with their strategies of avoidance.

 Maybe men are more aware, hence vulnerable to pee shyness because they have to pee while standing up.
-A female victim might not see the condition as a threat on her persona as a female, while a man may feel that it undermines who he is.
+A female victim might not see the condition as a threat on her persona as a female.
+A man, on the other hand, may feel that it undermines who he is.
 There is another angle, which is that a woman may not feel at ease discussing her condition, while men do not mind sharing.

-Altogether, this is a deeply personal issue for both men and women and we can all understand why it causes so much confusion.
+Altogether, this is a deeply personal issue for both men and women.
+We can all understand why it causes so much confusion.

-Paruresis in women IS treatable and you can control or overcome the condition.
-It’s a very personal condition that the sufferer is often too embarrassed to discuss which is why the self help treatment programs are so very popular and, with a little determination to beat the condition and dedication to the system they can be incredibly effective.
+Paruresis in women IS treatable and you can control or overcome the condition (read more).
+It’s a very personal condition that the sufferer is often too embarrassed to discuss.
+This is why the self help treatment programs are so very popular.
+With a little determination to beat the condition and dedication to the system they can be incredibly effective.